projects-coco/coco/README.md

 project start
 ----------------------

-you can use COCO by @CocoWebApplication
+You can use COCO by @CocoWebApplication

 ```kotlin
 @CocoWebApplication